calonso88/tt06-rsa/docs/info.md

 The design implements modular exponentiation (https://en.wikipedia.org/wiki/Modular_exponentiation) through a series of Montgomery modular multiplication (https://en.wikipedia.org/wiki/Montgomery_modular_multiplication) operations to encrypt a message using an 8-bit private key.

-An SPI interface is used to interface to the design due a limited number of I/O availables in the TinyTapeout project.
+A SPI interface is used to interface the design due a limited number of I/O availables in the TinyTapeout project.

 ## How to test